SwissDataScienceCenter/renku/docs/developer/services/resource_manager_service.rst

 1. client calls a platform service
 2. service sends AccessRequest to RM
-3. RM sends back authorization token
+3. RM sends back an authorization token
 4. service sends a message containing the authorization token from the RM

 For more details on the RM API, refer to the `Resource Manager API spec`_.